A blogger called Scott Alexander laments the forming of political opinions on a tribal basis, citing the ebola quarantine and other issues.

 But who cares what people’s motives are for being right?
 Anything people say can have suspicious motives, so there is no way to avoid these accusations of tribalism.
 By making motives central (you’re only saying that because you’re conservative!), Alexander reinforces tribalism.
 The only real solution is to evaluate arguments themselves rather than motives behind them.

 Alexander does genuinely bash the left for ignoring Rotherham.
 In doing so, he no doubt thinks he’s proving his independence, and thus his freedom from tribalism.
-But independent posturing is a motive no more noble than tribalism- it’s about taking positions to reinforce a narrative.
+But independent posturing is a motive no more noble than tribalism- it’s about taking positions to reinforce a narrative, of oneself as independent.

-If, as is often the case, there is something about the form or rhetoric of the argument itself that is tribal, then we can legitimately make a critique.
-If not, then not.*
+If, as is often the case, there is something about the form or rhetoric of the argument itself that is tribal, then we can legitimately critique it as tribal.
+If not, then not.

 Nor is tribalism necessarily all that important.
 In most cases, the Parties structure themselves so that the median voter prevails, so that no actual policy issues are at stake in elections and the people nevertheless get what they want, but the only thing left to fight on is trivial matters.
 On the rare occasion that an actual major policy change was clearly at stake in an election, and the public didn’t want it, the people of Massachusetts went against tribe voted very solidly for Scott Brown to try to block Obamacare.

 Alexander assumes that conservative tribalism is the barrier to action on global climate change.
 But there are zillions of other possible barriers, such as the difficulty of collective action and a reluctance to take on economic costs.